I'm Your Man (Wham! song): Chart performance

+Other releases

 An extended mix of the song was released on Wham!'s 1986 album The Final.
 It also featured on the US version of the album Music from the Edge of Heaven.

-In 1996, the song was re-recorded by Michael in a funkier style.
-It appeared, credited to Michael solo, as a B-side on the "Fastlove" CD single (also being interpolated into an extended mix of "Fastlove") and, credited to Wham!, on The Best of Wham!: If You Were There....
+In 1996, Michael recorded a solo version of Lisa Moorish's 1995 version of "I'm Your Man" on which Michael provided vocals.
+Michael's solo version appeared as a B-side on the "Fastlove" CD single (also being sampled into an extended mix of "Fastlove") and, credited to Wham!, on The Best of Wham!: If You Were There....

 In 2012, comedian John Bishop mimed and danced to the song along with a "Mini Me" version of himself at the end of his tour DVD Rollercoaster.

 Critical reception

 Cash Box said that it "continues to show the group’s indebtedness to Motown grooves and girl group vocal arrangements."
 Billboard agreed that it has Motown influence and is "handled with affection and accuracy."

 Music video

 The official music video for the song was directed by Andy Morahan.
 The video is presented in black and white, set in the Marquee Club, Wardour Street, London, where Wham! are performing the song.
 An extended intro and outro features Michael and Ridgeley trying without success to sell tickets to passersby.
 Michael makes a phone call to his agent Simon Napier-Bell, complaining about having to sing at the Marquee.
 He is heard saying "Simon, don't cry" and finally hangs up on him with the words "we got a gig to play, goodbye".
 During the video, film countdown numbers flash up at times, making the numbers 69 and 66.
 It also shows "SEX" in the countdown.